Macro-Deck-App/Macro-Deck-Client/README.md

 # Macro Deck Client for Macro Deck 2
 Companion app for Macro Deck 2

+The Macro Deck client is only for Android for now.
+If you want to use Macro Deck with an incompatible device, you can also give the [Macro Deck web client](http://web.macrodeck.org) a try.

 # Third party licenses
 This app uses some awesome 3rd party libraries: